So you’ve been invited to participate in a Twitter chat. Now what? What is it? What does “participate” mean?

 - Get your work seen.

-The secret sauce for bloggers to get the most from a Twitter chat is to frame your answers to the questions in a way that lets you add links to stories you’ve written.
+The secret sauce of making the most from a Twitter chat is to frame your answers to the questions in a way that lets you add links to stories you’ve written.
 It’s perfectly okay to do a little self-promotion as long as the answers are relevant and don’t hijack the chat.
 Be prepared by having your blog or portfolio in an open window before the chat begins so you can easily copy and paste links into your answers.
 And we can’t stress it enough– don’t forget the hashtag so your links can be seen.

 - Grow your audience.